 - how to create a full WordPress theme/plugin development environment

 - how to build a simple Node.js "Hello World" application

-- how to create a complex quiz application using NGINX, MongoDB, Node.js, and client-side build tools
+- how to create a complex multi-container quiz application using NGINX, MongoDB, Node.js, and client-side build tools

-- how to make live code updates and debug using VS Code and browser DevTools
+- how to make local code updates with live reloading and debugging in VS Code and browser DevTools

 - how to push applications to Docker Hub

 - how to deploy to production servers using Docker Swarm and Kubernetes

 - appendices with the most useful Docker, Docker Compose, and Dockerfile commands.